Subtotal abdominal hysterectomy

 - Standard pre-admission tests, including electrocardiogram (ECG) and chest X-ray

-- Accommodation in a private en-suite room for up to four nights
+- Accommodation in a private en-suite room for up to five nights

 - All meals

 - Inpatient physiotherapy, if needed, and surgical stockings